About Our Halls

 The Millennium Hall is a modern purpose-built building with a spacious, light, open-plan area ideal for children’s events and smaller groups accommodating up to 60 persons.
 Well appointed with a kitchen and separate seating area, together with male and female (including disabled) toilets.

 Additional facilities available to hire include a projector with sound system; dishwasher; hot box for food catering; piano.
 Also available for external hire are staging, a marquee, tables, chairs, cutlery and teapots.
-Please contact hall manager for prices.
+Please contact the hall for prices.

 Level, disabled access is available to both halls.
 Disabled toilets are also provided.
 A hearing loop induction system is installed in the Parish Hall to assist the hard of hearing.

 Six car parking spaces are available at the Parish Hall including a disabled space.
 Further limited parking is available along the roadside adjacent to the Parish Hall.
 (Please note that Millfield Road is a private, residential road) Parking at the Millennium Hall is served by the nearby ‘Old Playground’ tarmacked area off Church Lane.

 Millennium Hall Pictures